Latent Intrinsics Emerge from Training to Relight: Learning Latent Intrinsic from Relighting.

 Write $E$ for the encoder, $D$ for the decoder.
 The encoder must produce the intrinsic and extrinsic representations from the input image.
 Write ${\mS^{l}_{s,i} \in \mathbf{R}^{(H_i\times W_i)\times C_i} }$ for spatial feature maps yielding the intrinsic representation, with $i$ for the layer index, and $\mL^l_s \in \mathbf{R}^C$ for extrinsic features; we have:

 We apply L2 normalization along the feature channel to both sets of features.
-During training, we introduce random Gaussian noise to the input image to enhance semantic scene understanding capabilities:
+During training, we add random Gaussian noise to the input image to enhance semantic scene understanding capabilities:

 {\bf Decoder setup:} The decoder $D$ relights $\mI_{s}^{l_1}$ using extrinsic features extracted from $\mI_{s}^{l_2}$:

 We optimize the autoencoder using a pixel-wise loss on both relighted and reconstructed images: